Beijing–Zhangjiakou intercity railway: 2022 Winter Olympic Games

-The Beijing-Zhangjiakou intercity railway is considered a crucial and vital link between all three venue clusters for the 2022 Winter Olympics to be held in Beijing.
-The urban area of Beijing will host most of the indoor skating, ice hockey and curling events plus the opening and closing ceremonies.
-Yanqing District, a suburban district of Beijing, will host Alpine skiing plus the luge and bobsleigh.
-Zhangjiakou, a city in Hebei Province, will host Nordic skiing, snowboarding and freestyle skiing.
-This railway places all venues within one hour of each other.
+The Beijing-Zhangjiakou intercity railway was considered a crucial and vital link between all three venue clusters for the 2022 Winter Olympics held in Beijing.
+The urban area of Beijing would host most of the indoor skating, ice hockey and curling events plus the opening and closing ceremonies.
+Yanqing District, a suburban district of Beijing, would host Alpine skiing plus the luge and bobsleigh.
+Zhangjiakou, a city in Hebei Province, would host Nordic skiing, snowboarding and freestyle skiing.
+This railway placed all Olympic venues within one hour of each other.